nxrix/liquid-glass/index.md

 # Liquid Glass

 A tiny, dependency-free liquid glass effect for the web using CSS `backdrop-filter` and SVG displacement maps.
+(Falls back to simple blur on WebKit.)

 <hr>

+## Playground

 <div class="layout">
   <div class="wrap">